-For quite some time, a username and password was all we needed log in to a site.
+For quite some time, a username and password were all we needed to log in to a site.
 As long as we chose these ‘gatekeeper’ identifiers wisely, and made them difficult for others to replicate, we thought we’d be safe.

 In short order, we learned differently.
 Cyber-thieves soon learned how to infiltrate our ‘password-protected’ accounts.
 With the basic ‘username and password’ system, it was too easy for hackers (individually and collectively) to gain access to personal and financial data, and too often use that intel to extort and exploit for their own financial gain.

 Two-Factor Authentication Protects Your Accounts from Hackers

 Two-Factor Authentication (2FA) is an extra layer of security for protecting logins to important websites you access that contain sensitive information, such as your bank, email, and phone system.
 Also called 2-Step Verification, the sign-in process requires a username and password plus an auto-generated security code that is unique every time.
 This additional security code, or authentication code, is retrieved through an app on your phone.

 Two-factor authentication protects your account even when your username and password have been compromised.